This article originally appeared in the Nutrition Business Journal's Awards Issue.

 Black walnut may be little known to people who aren’t baking with them or Midwesterners cleaning them off their lawns every fall.
 But for foraging expert Daniel Vitalis, the nuts were a chance to reconnect Americans to a long-neglected food source.
 Working with a legacy black walnut company, and by extension, thousands of foragers, Surthrival was able to source a clean, plant-based protein like nothing else on the shelves.
 For this, we honor Surthrival with the Supply Chain Integrity Award.

 Finally, while Appalachia doesn’t always find itself in the most flattering headlines—and is subject to a classist bias—it is home to a rich culture of self-sufficiency.
-This is what Appalachian Sustainable Development founder Katie Commender sought to activate when the organization started Herb Hub: to train locals to become small producers and responsible wildcrafters, then connect them to brands.
+This is what Katie Commender, agroforestry program director for the nonprofit Appalachian Sustainable Development, sought to activate when she started the organization’s Appalachian Harvest Herb Hub.
+The program helps medicinal herb farmers become small producers and responsible wildcrafters, then connects them with premium domestic and international markets.
 For creating this sustainable business model, Appalachian Sustainable Development is honored with the Stewardship and Sustainability Award.

 What matters even more than a name is the intent behind the words.
 At New Hope Network's Nutrition Business Journal, the intent is to celebrate the exemplary players in a rapidly growing industry.
 For the winners of these awards, the intent appears to be the impact of doing things with integrity.